chuckbergeron/etherplate/README.md

 * Demo how ERC721 expects you to store data (such as the JSON response when the tokenURI is requested) as per https://eips.ethereum.org/EIPS/eip-721 (For instance, OpenSea has a server which takes a contract address and tokenID, which then does a GET request to the tokenURI to pull more info (as JSON) about the token (images, name, etc), for example: https://opensea-api.herokuapp.com/events/?asset_contract_address=0x06012c8cf97bead5deae237070f9587f8e7a266d&token_id=389343)
 * Fix getting duplicate entries when Ropsten returns the BoughtToken event (active subscriber listening for events in browser)

+## Web3 1.0.0.beta34 -- Upgrade

+* race condition on not having list of accounts from MetaMask on page load?
+* finish getting `.events.BoughtToken()` working again: (Error: The current provider doesn't support subscriptions: MetamaskInpageProvider)

 ## Done:

 * ~~Make into a truffle box and submit to trufflesuite~~